MRRRead/no-dig/docs/testing-and-automation-strategy.md

 - **Template Rendering**: Verifying template application
 - **Data Cascade**: Testing data flow through the adapter
 - **Output Generation**: Validating generated HTML and assets
+- **End-to-End Output Validation**: Ensuring that the actual HTML output from 11ty matches the contract (e.g., wikilinks are rendered as HTML links in the built site, not just in the core/plugin transform)

+**Current Limitation:**
+- As of June 2025, the 11ty build output does not render Obsidian-style wikilinks as HTML links due to a plugin resolution issue.
+Tests should be updated to check the final HTML output once this is resolved.

 **Implementation:**
 ```javascript